KjellSchubert/cheatsheets/vim.md

   (alternatively use tabs: :tabe <filename> gt  gT ..., but using buffers seems to be preferred)
 * \c within /? searches to make them context-insensitive
+* C-n to autocomplete (also see YouCompleteMe plugin)
 * :A (with A.vim)
 * gf to open #include file under cursor (assuming cwd is correct)
 * :make :copen :ccl :cn :cb (or jk<enter>) for quickfix window (navigate